wp-plugins/simple-facebook-plugin/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-Allows you to integrate Facebook Like Box into your WordPress Site using Widgets or Shortcodes.
+Allows you to integrate Facebook Like Box into your WordPress site using Widgets or Shortcodes.

 == Description ==